 - Infection of the coronary heart valves (endocarditis)

-In maximum cases, glomerulonephritis does no longer run in families.
+In most cases, glomerulonephritis no longer runs in families.

-If you’re diagnosed with an inherited sort of glomerulonephritis, a health practitioner can recommend you approximately the possibilities of a person else in your own family being affected.
+If you’re diagnosed with an inherited sort of glomerulonephritis, a health practitioner can recommend you approximately the possibility of a person else in your own family being affected.

-They may also advocate screening, that may discover those who may be at improved risk of growing the condition.
+They may also advocate screening, which may discover those who may be at improved risk of growing the condition.

 Treatment of Glomerulonephritis

-Treatment for glomerulonephritis depends at the cause and severity of your condition.
-Mild instances may not want any treatment.
+Treatment for glomerulonephritis depends on the cause and severity of your condition.
+Mild instances may not require any treatment.

-Treatment can be as easy as making adjustments to your weight loss program, including consuming less salt to reduce the strain to your kidneys.
+Treatment can be as easy as making adjustments to your weight loss program, including consuming less salt to reduce the strain on your kidneys.

-Medicine to lower blood strain, which include angiotensin-changing enzyme (ACE) inhibitors, is typically prescribed as it facilitates guard the kidneys.
+Medicine to lower blood strain, which includes angiotensin-changing enzyme (ACE) inhibitors, is typically prescribed as it facilitates guarding the kidneys.

-If the condition is due to a hassle along with your immune system, medication called immunosuppressants can be used.
+If the condition is due to a hassle along with your immune system, a medication called immunosuppressant can be used.

 Complications of Glomerulonephritis